 Graduates with the MSW degree are eligible to apply for licensure in the State of Michigan as a Licensed Master Social Worker (LMSW), Micro (Clinical).
 Detailed information regarding the application process, the two-years of supervision, and the licensing exams are available through the Department of Licensing and Regulation.
+They are also able to apply for licensure in Ohio and other states.
 Virtually all states have some form of licensing or regulation of social work practice and information can be obtained from the appropriate state agencies.